ieeh-tu-dresden/powerfactory-tools/examples/README.md

 ![PowerFactory_StudyCase_Dependencies](./PowerFactory_StudyCase_Dependencies.png)

+### Extended Attributes Export

+In the case an export of additional attribute data is required for elements of specified types, one can specify a dictionary and pass this as aditional parameter to the `Exporter` class.
+In our [export example](powerfactory_export.ipynb) such a request is performed by specifying  the dict `element_specific_attrs`.

 ## <div id="control-functionalities" /> Control Functionalities

 The jupyter notebook [powerfactory_control.ipynb](powerfactory_control.ipynb) is provided to get in touch with the usage of the powerfactory control possibilities.